 Security for the Bonds.
-The Bonds are secured by a pledge of and lien on: (1) proceeds of the sale of Bonds (other than proceeds deposited in trust for the retirement of bonds), (2) the Loans made or purchased from Bond proceeds, (3) revenues from Loans (which includes primarily payments of principal and interest on Loans), (4) Prepayments, Recovery Payments and Acquired Development Receipts, and

-(5) all moneys, investments and other assets held in Funds and Accounts, established by or pursuant to the Bond Resolution and the earnings thereon, subject, in each case, to any additional rights granted and/or limitations set forth in the series resolution authorizing such Bonds.
+The Bonds are secured by a pledge of and lien on: (1) proceeds of the sale of Bonds (other than proceeds deposited in trust for the retirement of bonds), (2) the Loans made or purchased from Bond proceeds, (3) revenues from Loans (which includes primarily payments of principal and interest on Loans), (4) Prepayments, Recovery Payments and Acquired Development Receipts, and (5) all moneys, investments and other assets held in Funds and Accounts, established by or pursuant to the Bond Resolution and the earnings thereon, subject, in each case, to any additional rights granted and/or limitations set forth in the series resolution authorizing such Bonds.
 The Administration may direct the release of amounts from such Funds and Accounts free and clear of such pledge and security interest after satisfying the then current requirements for all Funds and Accounts and certain other conditions as provided in the Resolutions.
 See "SECURITY FOR THE BONDS - Provisions of the Bond Resolution."

 Parity Bonds.
-All Bonds (other than Subordinate Bonds and Stand Alone Bonds) are equally and ratably secured in the manner described under "INTRODUCTION - Security and Sources of Payment - Security for the Bonds" above, and accordingly (i) the Series 2021 C Loans secure all Bonds (other than Stand Alone Bonds) as well as the Offered Bonds and (ii) the Offered Bonds are secured by the Loans made or purchased with the proceeds of any Series of Bonds (other than Stand Alone Bonds).
-The Offered Bonds may be redeemed from Recovery Payments from Loans (including, without limitation, the Series 2021 C Loans) financed with the proceeds of any Series of Bonds (other than Stand Alone Bonds).
+All Bonds (other than Subordinate Bonds and Stand Alone Bonds) are equally and ratably secured in the manner described under "INTRODUCTION - Security and Sources of Payment - Security for the Bonds" above, and accordingly (i) the Series 2024 A Loan secures all Bonds (other than Stand Alone Bonds) as well as the Offered Bonds and (ii) the Offered Bonds are secured by the Loans made or purchased with the proceeds of any Series of Bonds (other than Stand Alone Bonds).
+The Offered Bonds may be redeemed from Recovery Payments from Loans (including, without limitation, the Series 2024 A Loan) financed with the proceeds of any Series of Bonds (other than Stand Alone Bonds).
 See "THE OFFERED BONDS - Redemption Provisions" below.
-In addition, the rating on the Offered Bonds is based upon the performance of the aggregate Loan portfolio and, accordingly, the rating on the Offered Bonds could be downgraded even if principal of and interest on the Series 2021 C Loans are paid when due.
+In addition, the rating on the Offered Bonds is based upon the performance of the aggregate Loan portfolio and, accordingly, the rating on the Offered Bonds could be downgraded even if principal of and interest on the Series 2024 A Loan are paid when due.

 Loans.
 The Bond Resolution does not require that Loans be credit enhanced.
 Credit Enhancement of the Loans is described in APPENDIX D and APPENDIX F hereto.
-Credit Enhancement of the Series 2021 C Loans is described below in "SECURITY FOR THE BONDS - Credit Enhancement of the Series 2021 C Loans" and "- Credit Enhancement of Rental Housing Loans - FHA Risk-Sharing Program" and in APPENDIX F - "MORTGAGE INSURANCE AND GUARANTEE PROGRAMS - THE MHF INSURANCE PROGRAM - Multifamily Loan Programs" and "-Multifamily Information," and "-THE FHA INSURANCE PROGRAM - FHA Risk-Sharing Program."
+Credit Enhancement of the Series 2024 A Loan is described below in "SECURITY FOR THE BONDS - Credit Enhancement of the Series 2024 A Loan" and "- Credit Enhancement of Rental Housing Loans - FHA Risk-Sharing Program" and in APPENDIX F - "MORTGAGE INSURANCE AND GUARANTEE PROGRAMS - THE MHF INSURANCE PROGRAM - Multifamily Loan Programs" and "- MULTIFAMILY INFORMATION," and "- THE FHA INSURANCE PROGRAM - FHA Risk-Sharing Program."
 The Bond Resolution does not require that a Loan be secured by a mortgage.
 If a Loan is secured by a mortgage, the mortgage lien need not be a first lien.

 Certain Loans currently securing the Bonds are insured by the Maryland Housing Fund ("MHF"), a mortgage insurance fund which is a unit of the Division of Credit Assurance of the Department.
 See APPENDIX F - "MORTGAGE INSURANCE AND GUARANTEE PROGRAMS - THE MHF INSURANCE PROGRAM."
-For information about MHF's financial condition, see APPENDIX J - "AUDITED FINANCIAL STATEMENTS OF THE MARYLAND HOUSING FUND."
+For information about MHF's financial condition, see APPENDIX J-1 - "AUDITED FINANCIAL STATEMENTS OF THE MARYLAND HOUSING FUND" and APPENDIX J-2 - "UNAUDITED INTERIM FINANCIAL STATEMENTS OF THE MARYLAND HOUSING FUND."